Ways to Pay for School: Army College Scholarships

 Association of the United States Army Scholarships (AUSA)

-With membership open to all ranks and components of the U.S. Army, the AUSA offers a wide range of scholarship offerings to its members:
+With membership open to all ranks and components of the U.S. Army, the AUSA offers a wide range of scholarship offerings to its members to include:

-• Delta Dental Oral Health and Wellness – Ten $2,000 scholarships are available for a total of $20,000.
+- Delta Dental Oral Health and Wellness – Past awards have included $2,000 scholarships.
 To be eligible, you must be pursuing a program such as dentistry, nursing, home healthcare aid, or caregiver training.

-• Joseph P. and Helen T. Cribbins – Two $10,000 scholarships are available for a total of $20,000.
-To be eligible, you must be pursuing a degree in the areas of Science, Technology, Engineering, and Math (STEM).
+- Joseph P. and Helen T. Cribbins – Past awards include $10,000 scholarships.
+To be eligible, you must pursue a degree in Science, Technology, Engineering, and Math (STEM).

-• SMA Leon Van Autreve – Eight of these scholarships are available: one $25,000, one $10,000, one $5,000, and five $2,000 scholarships, for a total of $50,000.
+- SMA Leon Van Autreve—Eight of these scholarships have been offered in the past: one $25,000, one $10,000, one $5,000, and five $2,000 scholarships, for a total of $50,000.
 Eligibility is determined for highly motivated and educated professionals who wish to dedicate themselves to service to the Nation and pursue self-improvement.

 For more info, please visit their website.